Nathanw1014/ShodanMultiscan/README.md

 This shell script loops through an input file and submits a scan for each IP on each line of the input file.

+The response is appended too the output file "Shodanscan.txt"

+Each scan IP scanned will use up 1 credit from your Shodan account

 ## Requirements
 Shodan CLI
 `sudo apt install python3-shodan`